 *Note: these maximum benefit amounts may fluctuate and the actual benefit that is approved may be less.

-How Can I Qualify for Aid and Attendance Benefits?
+How Do I Qualify for Aid and Attendance Benefit?

 What if you are service and medically eligible, but have too many assets or too much income to qualify?
 You may consider rearranging your assets and/or income to qualify, which may include re-titling or giving away assets, or establishing a Veterans Administration Aid and Attendance Pensions Benefits Trust.
 Making these types of changes is perfectly legal, but doing so properly can be complicated.
 Beware that some actions taken to qualify for VA benefits could create a penalty period, or perhaps even disqualify you entirely from receiving Medicaid benefits should they be needed.